 Chordoma Foundation educational materials are for informational and educational purposes only.
 They are not a substitute for professional medical advice, diagnosis, or treatment.
-All care and treatment decisions should be made in consultation with a physician or other qualified health care professionals who are familiar with your specific health situation.
-Always seek the advice of your physician for any questions you may have regarding your medical care.
+All care and treatment decisions should be made in consultation with a physician or other qualified health care professionals who are familiar with your or your loved one’s specific health situation.
+Always seek the advice of your physician for any questions you may have regarding your or your loved one’s medical care.
 Never disregard professional medical advice or delay in seeking it because of something you hear in a video or read on this website.

 We are grateful for the support of Celgene in helping to make our Educational Materials possible.